Impact investing vs ESG: what is the difference?

 Financial information only

-Impact investing and ESG investing are often used as if they mean the same thing.
+Impact investing and ESG (environmental, social and governance) investing are often used as if they mean the same thing.
 They do not.
 ESG is usually a risk and analysis framework.
 Impact investing is meant to pursue measurable positive outcomes.
 The difference matters because impact is a much stronger claim.

 The basic difference